AdobeDocs/developers-animatesdk-docs/Document_object/docume88.md

 ```
 The following example gets the Timeline object and returns the number of frames in the longest layer:
 var longestLayer = fl.getDocumentDOM().getTimeline().frameCount; fl.trace("The longest layer has" + longestLayer + "frames");
-The following example enters edit-in-place mode for the selected symbol on the Stage and inserts a frame on the symbol’s timeline.
+The following example enters edit-in-place mode for the selected symbol on the Stage and inserts a frame on the symbolâ€™s timeline.
 fl.getDocumentDOM().enterEditMode("inPlace"); fl.getDocumentDOM().getTimeline().insertFrames();
 The following example gets the Timeline object and displays its name:
 var timeline = fl.getDocumentDOM().getTimeline(); alert(timeline.name);